-Guidance Model: At A Child's Garden, we strive to develop the social and emotional growth of the children by providing them with challenging, engaging, and rich experiences.
+Guidance Policy: At A Child's Garden, we strive to develop the social and emotional growth of the children by providing them with challenging, engaging, and rich experiences.
 Our guidance policy promotes independence, cooperation, compassion, and respect for all.
 We encourage open communication between the children as well as with adults, promoting positive relationships.
 These relationships create a welcoming, safe, and nurturing environment meeting the individual needs of each child.

-Teachers use positive guidance to encourage successful interactions by:
+Educators use positive guidance to encourage successful interactions by:

-Encouraging children to develop their own solutions to problems and conflicts

-- Redirecting children away from the conflict - Encouraging children to understand their views and allow them to understand another person's point of view - ❖ Supporting children in developing self-regulation skills - ❖ Encouraging children to develop positive self-esteem by providing positive reinforcement and recognition - ❖ Encouraging children to be positive members of the community at A Child's Garden and the community at large
+- Encouraging children to develop their own solutions to problems and conflicts - Redirecting children away from the conflict - Encouraging children to understand their views and allow them to understand another person's point of view - Supporting children in developing self-regulation skills - Encouraging children to develop positive self-esteem by providing positive reinforcement and recognition - Encouraging children to be positive members of the community at A Child's Garden and the community at large

-Teachers at A Child's Garden will follow the disciplinary practices set forth by the New Mexico Licensed Child Care Center Regulations.
-The following will NEVER be used.
+Educators at A Child's Garden will follow the disciplinary practices set forth by the New Mexico Licensed Child Care Center Regulations.
+The following will NEVER be used:

-- Physical punishment of any type including shaking, biting, hitting, or putting anything in a child's mouth. - ❖ Withholding of food, rest, bathroom access, or outdoor activities. - ❖ Abusive or profane language including yelling, or any other form of public or private humiliation.
-This includes threats of physical punishment. - Unsupervised separation of the child - ❖ Any other type of punishment that is hazardous to the physical or mental health of the child.
+- Physical punishment of any type including shaking, biting, hitting, physical restraint (see definition below), or putting anything in a child's mouth. - Withholding of food, rest, bathroom access, or outdoor activities. - Abusive or profane language including yelling, or any other form of public or private humiliation.
+This includes threats of physical punishment and/or coercion. - Unsupervised separation of the child (i.e., seclusion) - Any other type of punishment that is hazardous to the physical, mental, or psychological health of the child.